 Front or back?

 This choice is mainly a matter of preference.
-Sit near the back of the plane and you’ll often (not always) board first and have assurance of space in the overhead compartments.
+Sit near the back of the plane and you’ll currently board first and have assurance of space in the overhead compartments.
 You’ll (usually) be last off the plane though, so that’s a trade-off.

 Sit near the front and you risk being last to board and there being no overhead space, forcing you to check you carry-on.
-On most long-haul flights this is a rarity, but it does happen.
-On the upside, you’ll be among the first off the plane.
+On most long-haul flights this is a rarity at present, but it does happen.
+On the upside, you’ll be among the first to disembark the plane.

 Upper class or upgrade